Critical-Infrastructure-Systems-Lab/manual/docs/general-programming.md

 # Cluster basics

+The [Cornell University Center for Advanced Computing (CAC)](https://www.cac.cornell.edu) provides several computing resources.
+As part of the EWRS concentration, we have access to [Hopper](https://www.cac.cornell.edu/techdocs/clusters/Hopper/), a 22 compute nodes (c0001-c0022) with dual 20-core Intel Xeon Gold 5218R CPUs @ 2.1 GHz and 192 GB of RAM.
+This is likely the first cluster you will use.

 ## To do list (Getting started with Hopper)

-- Submit the [request form](https://www.cac.cornell.edu/services/external/RequestCACid.aspx?ProjectID=vs498_0001) to Cornell Center for Advanced Computing (CAC).
-Also email Professor Vivek Srikrishnan to ask for his approval of the request.
+- To use Hopper, submit the [request form](https://www.cac.cornell.edu/services/external/RequestCACid.aspx?ProjectID=vs498_0001) to CAC.
+Also email Professor [Vivek Srikrishnan](emailto:vs498@cornell.edu) to ask for his approval of the request.

 - While waiting for the approval, read and understand this [guide](https://github.com/Cornell-EWRS/hopper) to get started with Hopper.

+# Large-scale computing

+... **to be completed**

+## To do list

+- ...

+- ... **To be completed**

+# Google Earth Engine

+Another resource you may use is Google Earth Engine ... **to be completed**

+## To do list

+- ...

+- ... **To be completed**

+# Software documentation

+Software documentation provides information about a software program for everyone involved in its creation, deployment and use. **To be completed**

+## To do list

+- Open an account on [Read the Docs](https://about.readthedocs.com).

+- ... **To be completed**